Coite–Hubbard House: Significance

 This house was built in 1856 by Gabriel Coite, on the site of a house formerly owned by gun maker Simeon North.
 Coite was a partner in his father's business in Brooklyn, New York, until he retired to Middletown in 1853.
 In 1860 he was elected State Senator; and in 1862 became treasurer of the State and moved to Hartford.
 In 1863, the house was acquired by Mrs. Jane Miles Hubbard, widow of Samuel D. Hubbard.
 Hubbard was co-founder of the Russell Manufacturing Company, builder of the Mansion block, and a Postmaster General.
 Wesleyan University purchased the property from Mrs. Hubbard's heirs in 1904 for use as the President's residence.
-Since then Presidents Raymond, Shanklin, Olin, McConaughty (later Governor of Connecticut), Butterfield, Etherington, Campbell, Chase, Bennet, and Roth have occupied the house.
+Since then Presidents Raymond, Shanklin, Olin, McConaughy (later Governor of Connecticut), Butterfield, Etherington, Campbell, Chase, Bennet, and Roth have occupied the house.

 The large scale of this house, together with its elaborate decorative treatment, makes it one of the most sophisticated examples of its style in Middletown.
 Its site is at the highest elevation on Main Street, and thereby complements the imposing qualities of the architecture.